typelevel/simulacrum/README.md

 Macro paradise must exist in projects which use `@typeclass`, but code that dependencies on the generated type classes do not need macro paradise.

 Feedback is much appreciated.
 The generated code is a result of working with project leads of a variety of open source projects that use type classes.
-However, there's certainly room for improvement, so please open issues or PRs containg feedback.
+However, there's certainly room for improvement, so please open issues or PRs containing feedback.
 Also, see the [TODO.md](TODO.md) file for near term improvements.

 ## Known Limitations